 Semester in Rome and Florence

 Spend a semester studying and living in Italy, with your time overseas divided between Rome and Florence.
-In Rome you will study Italian Language and European History for a month, and then onto Florence, where you will continue your language studies as well as taking a class in Western Art History.
+In Rome you will study Italian Language and Art History for a month, and then onto Florence, where you will continue your language studies as well as taking a hybrid online class in Comparative Religions.
 Florence and Rome are amongst the world's centers of art and culture.
-The cities of Florence and Rome will be your classrooms as you study Italian Language and Conversation at the Scuola Leonardo da Vinci and Art History and European History both in a classroom setting and on-site in the cities' museums, churches, piazzas and points of historical interest in and around Florence
+The cities of Florence and Rome will be your classrooms as you study Italian Language and Conversation at the Scuola Leonardo da Vinci and Art History and Comparative Religions both in a classroom setting and on-site in the cities' museums, churches, piazzas and points of historical interest in and around Florence

 The ACCENT Rome Center is located in the beautiful Palazzo Bennicelli (also known as Banco di Santo Spirito) on the Piazza dell'Orologio.
 Piazza dell'Orologio, signalled by the impressive clock-tower by Borromini, is at the center of the ancient Via Papalis (the processional route connecting Saint Peter's to the Campidoglio) and is considered the very heart of Rome.
 Among the historical palaces of Piazza dell'Orologio there is a famous library called the Casa delle letterature or Biblioteca dell'Orologio which is the home of literature in the Eternal City.
 Together with cultural teachings, the library also promotes a vast array of regular services, i.e a room for reading periodicals and newspapers that is specialized in Italian and foreign literatures of the twentieth century.
 The streets surrounding the piazza are paved with cobblestone and the central location makes it an ideal base for both classes and as a jumping off point for on-site study visits.